They wanted to donate kidneys to their loved ones but didn’t match. So they joined a paired organ exchange.

 The bad news: through blood and tissue tests, Maya learned he was not a match.

-The good news: Mejia’s medical team at University Health System’s Transplant Center said there was another option besides possibly spending years on the kidney waitlist.
+The good news: Mejia’s medical team at University Health’s Transplant Center said there was another option besides possibly spending years on the kidney waitlist.

 Maya, 27, and Mejia, 45, could join a group of other donor-recipient pairs who were also mismatched.
 Mejia would receive a kidney from another donor couple, and Maya would donate to one of the group’s other patients waiting for a transplant.